ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `:sp file.txt` - split current window horizontally and open **file.txt**
 * `:vs file.txt` - split current window vertically and open **file.txt**
+* `:sb2` - split current window horizontally and open in it buffer number 2
+* `:vert sb2` - split current window vertically and open in it buffer number 2
 * `CTRL-W l` - navigate to the closest window from the right
 * `CTRL-W h` - navigate to the closest window from the left
 * `CTRL-W j` - navigate to the closest window from the bottom